chrishuangcf/wiim-mini-ui/README.md

 14. Run `node server.js` to run the Server + Web App.
 15. Run a browser to **[Raspberry Pi IP Address] : [Running port number]** You should be able to see the web app running.

+### how to make wiim_server service persist and automatically load when booting Raspberry Pi

+1. sudo npm install -g pm2 (install pm2)
+2. pm2 start server.js (starting wiim_server)

+- You should be able to see **App name** Server running

+3. pm2 startup systemd (generate a script that will launch PM2)
+4. copy the last line starts with **sudo env PATH=$PATH/....** and paste into the terminal and run it
+5. pm2 save (save current state of PM2 with server.js running)
+6. you will be able to check anytime for the status by commands :

+- pm2 list (list of services running under pm2)
+- pm2 status (status of pm2)
+  = pm2 show server (this will show wiim_server in details)

 ### If you are haveing build issues, want to skip the whole building process

 Reported by users, the building tools might not properly compile on Windows 11.
 Due to the tool set for building the project mainly used tools to run under Linux/OSX.
 There i s also a copy of production built web app already placed in the **/wiim_server/public** folder.
 You should be able to run just by using following commands :